AnnKatF/WWDC17Presentations/PITCHME.md

 A bunch of things that don't matter to us
 - Support for new workout types
 - A lot of new features for swimming
-- New Workout API updates including new data type -> routes
+- New Workout API updates including workout routes
 - Sync data now includes identifiers and versioning

 ---